hummingbot/hummingbot-site/docs/installation/linux.md

 ## Install via Docker

+We recommend installing [Docker Desktop](https://docs.docker.com/desktop/install/linux-install/) since it contains Docker CLI/Engine along with Docker Compose, which is used for Hummingbot Docker deployments.

-In the Ubuntu terminal, enter the commands below to install Docker:
+As an alternative, you can follow enter the commands below to install Docker in Ubuntu:

 ```bash
 # 1) Remove older / currently installed versions of Docker first